nerdflation/nerdflation.github.com/design/design-intro.markdown

 ### Primary Documents

-Here is my [Jr. Lightweight Foldable Software Explorer Mapping Kit][1].
+Here is my Jr. Lightweight Foldable Software Explorer Mapping Kit, Suitable for All Ages and Skill Levels.

 1. [Project Engagement Plan](pep.html) &mdash; "Where are we trying to go and why?".